What is Customer Satisfaction?

 - CSAT score of 88.61%

 - CES score of 45.06%

 - NPM score of 63.14%

-Jonathan can see that the customer satisfaction score is very high with regards to the product and customer service provided.
+Jonathan can see that the customer satisfaction score is very high in regard to the product and customer service provided.
 However, the customer effort score is extremely low – 45.06%.
 This indicates that customers must go out of their way to purchase the product from the company.
-Therefore, customer loyalty would be quite low, as indicated by our NPM score of 63.14%.
+Therefore, customer loyalty may be quite low, as further indicated by our NPM score of 63.14%.

 Customers are unlikely to recommend this product to friends.
-Although the product and services provided by the company are good, the effort that customers must exert to get the product is high, resulting in a low CES and NPM score.
-Jonathan concludes that the company should look at ways to make the purchase process easier.
+Although the product and services provided by the company are good, the effort that customers must exert to get the product is high, resulting in low CES and NPM scores.
+Jonathan concludes that the company should look for ways to make the purchase process easier.

 Thank you for reading CFI’s guide to customer satisfaction.
 CFI is a global provider of financial modeling courses and certification.
 To continue your development as a world-class financial analyst, these additional CFI resources will be helpful: